-Community Life ministries help our parishioners to connect, interact, pray together, and build friendships, and foster a welcoming environment for all who enter our parish doors.
+Community Life ministries help our parishioners to connect, interact, build friendships, and pray together, and also foster a welcoming environment for all who enter our parish doors.

 Virtus training is desired for all volunteers and is required by many ministries.
-For more information, email Jim Fowler (Community Life Department Head) or call Kathy Ahearn at 495-1886 x411 (Safe Environments Coordinator).
+For more information, email Jim Fowler (Community Life Department Head) or call Janet at 495-1886 x423 (Safe Environments Coordinator).

 We hope you join us!